vtardia/simphle-action/README.md

  - a task scheduler, to run scheduled tasks within a cron facility;
  - a background worker to run tasks from a message queue.

-A task is a self-contained unit of work that can be as simple as "send a welcome email to use 123" or as complicated as "generate that super complex report for the management".
+A task is a self-contained unit of work that can be as simple as "send a welcome email to user 123" or as complicated as "generate that super complex report for the management".
 You can also call it an action or an operation.

 ## Install